cabratteberg/cse15l-lab-reports/LabReport1.md

 > Directory as argument:
 ---
 ![Image](cat_direct.png)
 The working directory when the cat command was passed was /lecture1.
-The output was "cat: messages: Is a directory" because we passed a directory as an argument so there is no content to be printed out.
-The output is not an error.
+The output was an error message stating "cat: messages: Is a directory" because we passed a directory as an argument and the cat command cannot read the content stored in a directory.

 > File as argument:
 ---